 Highly qualified Emory MDP Coverdell Fellowship recipients may be eligible for additional merit-based tuition scholarship funding.
-The $20,000 Emory MDP Coverdell Fellowship is awarded for each of the two years of the Emory MDP program, but is dependent on satisfactory academic progress and meeting service obligations each semester.
+The $25,000 Emory MDP Coverdell Fellowship is awarded for each of the two years of the Emory MDP program, provided that that the students makes satisfactory academic progress and meets service obligations each semester.

-In addition to the Scholarships and Waivers listed above, Emory MDP will cover summer field practicum expenses, including summer tuition and fees, travel costs, meals and lodging.
+In addition to the Scholarships and Waivers listed above, Emory MDP will provide funding to cover summer field practicum expenses, including summer tuition and fees and basic living expenses and international travel (if needed).
 Students enrolled in Emory Health Care Plan will also benefit from Emory MDP subsidizing the cost of immunizations required for field practicum travel.

 Additional paid internships or graduate assistantships are available to Fellows (and to other enrolled students) depending on their background and competencies.
 The Emory MDP program assists its students in locating and accessing these opportunities.

-Fellows (and other enrolled students) receive funding to support two 10 week summer field practicum in the Global South or the United States.
+Fellows (and other enrolled students) receive funding to support two 8-10 week summer field practicum in the Global South or the United States.
 If they so wish, Fellows are eligible to receive up to nine transferable academic credit hours for Peace Corps service (to be credited toward students’ second summer field practicum requirement).

 Fellows (and other enrolled students) receive professional development support during the two years of the program.